jakelevi1996/juml/README.md

 ## Usage examples

 The JUML framework is designed to be extended in downstream research projects, but nontheless contains enough built-in functionality to run some simple ML experiments and visualise the results from the command line (without writing any Python code).
+The following subsections demonstrate:

-The following subsections demonstrate (1) the built-in functionality of JUML and (2) a simple example demonstrating how to extend JUML with a new model and dataset.
+1. The built-in functionality of JUML
+2. A simple example demonstrating how to extend JUML with a new model and dataset

+JUML can be used with GPUs, however all of the below usage examples run purely on CPUs (using multiple processes for the hyperparameter sweeps) in under a minute (not including downloading datasets).
+These commands can be run on GPUs by specifying `--devices`.

 ### Out of the box